 The present study aims to design new lean alloys based on the SFE of the resulting alloy.
 The effect of composition vis a vis SFE on the deformation behaviour of the alloy will be studied.
 Role of various SFE dependent deformation characteristics on the final mechanical properties at ambient and sub-ambient temperatures will be investigated.

 Abstract: In mineral processing industries, most of the separation processes involve substantial quantities of water and the final concentrate/tailing has to be separated from pulp in which water-solid ratio is high.
 So dewatering of fine particles, separation of solid from liquid is an important aspect in mineral processing.
-The dewatering screening efficiency decreases as the fineness of particles increases.
-In this regard, keeping the advantage of centrifugal sedimentation, hydrocyclone is found to be the efficient solid-liquid separator.
-By the proper choice of dimension and operating condition, it is possible for a hydrocyclone to act as thickener.
-So understanding of the operating and design parameters that influence the dewatering efficiency of hydrocyclone is required.
-In this proposal it is aimed at optimization study of parameters influencing the dewatering efficiency of hydrocyclone in fine scale.
-However, any design modification which can improve the dewatering efficiency compared to the existing hydrocyclone may be of interest of this proposal.
+But dewaering of fine particle under gravitational force is very sluggish.
+Keeping the advantage of centrifugal sedimentation, hydrocyclone is found to be the efficient solid-liquid separator.
+In this regard, hydrocyclone is found to be useful as a thickener.
+To understand the effect of inputs on dewatering response, a data driven neural network modeling of hydrocyclone is proposed.